nick88msn/swift-ui-notes/notes.md

 Type is a generics that has to implement the protocol VectorArithmetic.
 That's because it has to be able to be broken up into little pieces on an animation curve.

+Type is very often a floating point number (FLoat, Double, CGFloat).
+But there is another struct that implements VectorArithmetic called AnimatablePair.
+AnimatablePair combines two VectorArithmetics into one VectorArithmetic.

+Of course you can have AnimatablePairs of AnimatablePairs, so you can animate all you want.
+Beacuse it's communicating both ways, this animatableData is a read-write var.
+- The setting of this var is the animation system telling the Shape/VM which "piece" to draw
+- The getting of this var is the animation system getting the start/end points of an animation.

+Usually this is a computed var (though it does not ahve to be).
+We might well not want to use the name "animatableData" in our Shape/VM code (using variable names that are more descriptive of what that data is to us).
+So the get/set very often just gets/sets some other var(s) exposing them to the animation system with a different name.